Juules32/ChittyChat/README.txt

 go run client/client.go

-Then, in each client, you can write a message to stdin that will be broadcasted to each other active client.
+Then, in each client, you can write a message to stdin that will be broadcast to each other active client.